notakitty/thub/docs/belgium.md

 However, Belgium's diversity adds a lot of complexity.
 There are problems with some regions being far-right, multiple governments, and very localised services.
 For such a small country, it can sometimes be overwhelming!
 So, if you don't want to deal with a lot of bureaucracy, Belgium might not be the country for you.

 >"There are 5 regional governments and 1 federal government.
-Each federated state has its government.
+Each federated state has its own government.
 As an exception, the federated states of the Flemish Community and the Flemish region have a single Flemish government.
 As such, there are 5 regional governments in Belgium and 1 federal government."

 [Source](https://www.fedasilinfo.be/en/belgium-has-6-governments).